Barriers to internal knowledge sharing

 At the end of the day, many employees desire a powerful position within the organisation.
 Staff may fear they will lose their influence or value if they communicate their expert knowledge to the team.
 This leads to the fear of downgrading their position.
 The role of a business is to strengthen the culture and teach staff the relationship between data transparency, work efficiency and conveying knowledge.

-Sharing knowledge across internal teams is an important business process
+Internal Knowledge sharing across teams is an important business process

 It is not uncommon for staff to hoard internal information and keep it to their advantage.
 However, this can negatively impact a business.
 Knowledge workers who are reluctant to share can make it difficult to train the team, and allow others to complete the same tasks.